Bennri/configuration-file-collector/README.md

 }
 ```
 where `target-path` is the file name including absolute path at which the zip file will be stored. `config-files` is
 a list of file names (including the absolute path to the file).
-Each file specified by the its name in the list
+Each file in the list, specified by its name,
 will be collected and placed in the resulting zip-file.
 Place the configuration file in the same directory as your created jar file and name it `config-data.json`.
 Run the jar file with `java -jar configCollector-1.0-standalone.jar` to collect your specified configuration files